 The time has come to pay for your college costs and panic sets in, where is the money?
 I remember receiving my tuition statement for my son when he attended UCF and yet his student account showed no Prepaid Florida (which I was fortunate enough to have 4-year college and 1-year dorm) In addition, his bank account did not reflect his Bright Futures Scholarship money.
 So when does this money get disbursed?
 Can you get a deferral for books, living accommodations, and student fees?
 For your student’s specific account details you should log into their account at myUCF portal and create their New Knights Email Account.
-Here is how you set up an email account.
+Set up an email account.

 Here are some specifics:

 For any enrolled student who has an active Florida Prepaid College Plan, the University of Central Florida automatically extends the tuition and fee due date after the drop/ add deadline on the academic calendar.
 For Spring 2020 this day is January 9, 2020.
 All students must check their fee invoice for their adjusted tuition and fee due date after the add deadline on the academic calendar.
 If the student does not wish to utilize the Florida Prepaid Tuition Plan or wants Student Account Services to bill less than the number of credit hours the student is enrolled, then the student must submit a Florida Prepaid Tuition Plan Management Form to Student Account Services by the first day of classes each term.
 Please check your account at studentaccounts.ucf.edu Correspondence from the Student Account Services office (including delinquent monthly billing statements) will be sent to the student’s official University Knights email account.
 Students are expected to check their email on a frequent and consistent basis in order to stay current with university-related communications.